 NOTE: RACECEIVERS...
-Again in 2017, Kankakee County Speedway will be utilizing the default channel on the RaceCeiver.
+Again in 2021, Kankakee County Speedway will be utilizing the default channel on the RaceCeiver.
 We no longer need our own dedicated channel (Ch.
 110, 451.3625) for racing as in the past.
+And yes, RaceCeivers are mandated by the UMP sanctioning body.

-We hope this will accomodate more drivers with the use of the default channel like so many other tracks.
+We hope this will accommodate more drivers with the use of the default channel like so many other tracks.

 Kankakee County Speedway News & Notes